peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Exceptions:</b>

  * System.OverflowException:
-This value is less than -32768 or greater than 32767.
+This value is less than -32768 or greater tha 32767.

 <a id="ToInt16Unchecked"></a>
 ### ToInt16Unchecked